Inserting Photos from Flickr (🔗)

 - You will be brought to a page where you can fill out details of your request.

-Fill in the details as appropriate - Click “SUBMIT”, and you will be taken to a page that looks like this:
+- Click “SUBMIT”, and you will be taken to a page that looks like this:

 The above can be seen from https://www.flickr.com/services/apps/by/your-user-name as well. - Copy the information into the Flickr Settings page of Photonic, reachable from Photonic → Settings → Flickr → Flickr Settings:

-Update the API Key and API Secret fields - Save the Photonic settings.
+- Save the Photonic settings.

 That’s it!
 You are now ready to roll with Photonic for Flickr, now!